Murders in Mexico, especially of women, grew during pandemic

 In a video posted in June, José Antonio Yépez, the leader of the Santa Rosa gang, spoke about allying himself with the Sinaloa cartel to fight off the incursion by Jalisco.
 That proxy war has already made Guanajuato the deadliest state in Mexico.
 Guanajuato was where gunmen burst into a drug rehabilitation center in early July and killed at least 27 people.
 Those killings were not included in the figures released Monday.

 The Public Safety Department noted in its report that the rate of growth in homicides has eased somewhat.
+But the continued high level of killings is likely to draw more attention to President Andrés Manuel López Obrador’s policy of avoiding direct confrontation with the cartels.
+He prefers to address social problems like poverty and unemployment that he says contribute to crime.

+The effects of the lockdown on crime were varied and in some cases unclear.
+Officals reported a 12.1% increase in street-level drug-dealing cases during the first six months of the year, but it was unclear whether that was due to reduced street traffic during the pandemic, which would have made drug deals easier for police to detect.

+The pandemic did appear to have resulted in a steep drop in some types of crime.
+Because far fewer people are riding buses, robberies of passengers on public transportation dropped 45.1% during the first six months of the year, and kidnappings decreased by 37.3% compared to the same period of 2019.
+Other types of robberies were also down.

 .